Martín Sarmiento: His life

 He was named presbyter in 1720, Sarmiento lived in Asturias until 1725 like a professor in Cebrio and Oviedo.
 Later he left his mother in Pontevedra.
 He was definitively settled in Madrid, stay that is interrupted between February 1726 and May 1727, when he moved to Toledo to catalog the books of the cathedral, and also to visit three times Galicia.

 When he was 35 years old, he became interested in language again.
 He thought that people ignored the meaning of the words.
 He was really interested in languages in general, especially Romanesque languages, but above all, Spanish and Galician.
 Sarmiento thought that Galician should be taught in schools and priests should know it in order to confess people.

 In 1745 he returned to Galicia.
 On this trip he writes the names of the places he is going through in a notebook.
 He liked to investigate the etymology of the Galician words.
-He wrote a book in Galician called Colloquium of twenty rustic Galicians, thanks to which we know the Galician that was spoken at that time.
+He wrote a book in Galician called Colloquium of twenty-four rustic Galicians, thanks to which we know the Galician that was spoken at that time.
 It contains 1,200 songs sung by a group of Galicians returning from Madrid.
 They tell us about the death of King Philip V was and he described the celebrations of the accession to the throne of Ferdinand VI.